camillevilla/tie-in/CONTRIBUTING.md

 ## Testing
 - Travis CI
+- rspec-rails
+- factory_girl
+- shoulda_matchers
+- capybara

 ## Deployment and QA
 - deploy to Heroku [sitelink](this will be a link to the site)
-- add bugs to Trello and prioritize
+- add bugs or GitHub issue tracker and add priority labels